-Angry customers smashed a travel agent’s window and home after a visa cock-up forced him to cancel their Hajj trip.
+Angry customers smashed a travel agent’s window and home after a visa issue forced him to cancel their Hajj trip.

 Around 200 pilgrims who planned to travel to Mecca had their plans ruined when the travel visas failed to arrive at the Ashton travel agents from a London based company.